Phoenix Premises Liability Attorney

 Property owners have different levels of care depending on the types of visitors on their properties.
 These are some of the legal definitions for types of visitors.

 These are individuals the property owner has given express or implied permission to enter his or her property.
 Generally, these include neighbors, friends, and relatives.
-Property owners owe these individuals a duty of care to prevent injuries while the invitees are present on the property.
+In a business setting, such as a grocery store or movie theater, this includes customers or potential customers.
+Property owners owe these individuals a duty of reasonable care to prevent serious injuries while the invitees are present on the property.

 These are individuals who have the property owner’s express or implied permission to enter the property but do so for their own purposes.
 Licensees generally include people like salesmen, utility workers, and other solicitors.
-Property owners owe these individuals a duty of care to warn them of hazards on the property.
+Property owners owe these individuals a duty of care to warn them of hazardous areas on the property.

 A property owner does not owe a duty of care to anyone who enters private property illegally, or without the property owner’s express or implied permission.
 However, one possible exception would be a child trespasser.
 A child does not have the ability to recognize the potential dangers of trespassing.
-If a property owner lives near children who may foreseeably interlope on the property, the property owner should take adequate steps to prevent injuries.
+If a property owner lives near children who may foreseeably interlope on the property, the property owner should take adequate and reasonable steps to prevent injuries.

 Some property owners must take “attractive nuisances” into account.
 An attractive nuisance is any structure on the property that a child may find too irresistible to ignore.
 A tree for climbing or an unfenced swimming pool can be considered attractive nuisances.
 Property owners have a duty to identify and address attractive nuisances on their properties.